jacobtfisher/comm-futures/site/cfp/index.md

 title: Call for Proposals
 ---

 Communication Science Futures will take place May 30th-June 1st, 2024 on the campus of Michigan State University in East Lansing.
-Submissions will be considered on a rolling basis until **March 31st, 2024**.
+Submissions will be considered on a rolling basis until **April 15th, 2024**.

 Two categories of submissions will be considered for this year’s conference: